karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

       - Password: Enter a strong password for the user.
       - Confirm Password: Re-enter the password for confirmation.
       - Status: Set the user's status to `Active`.
-      - Roles: Assign appropriate roles to the user based on their responsibilities.
+      - Roles: Assign appropriate role to the user based on their responsibilities.
   - **Assign Administrative Roles:**
     - To grant the user administrative permissions without full admin access, assign the following roles:
-      - `nx-manager`: This role grants admin access to all repositories, enabling the user to create, modify, and delete repositories.
+      - `nx-manager`
-    - You can assign these roles by selecting them from the available roles list or by searching for them using the search functionality.
+    - You can assign this role by selecting them from the available roles list or by searching for them using the search functionality.
   - **Save the User:**
-    - After assigning the appropriate roles, click on the `Create local user` button to save the user account.
+    - After assigning the appropriate role, click on the `Create local user` button to save the user account.
     - > Login with the new user once you are done with Task 3.

 - [x] Task 4: Create a New Blob Store